Kuan-Liu/Kuan-Liu.github.io/city.md

 # 1. Overall summary

 * **We observed a highly probable declining of infection in Montreal.
-Infection spread and rate (decreasing or increasing) is unclear for toronto.**
+Infection spread and rate is unclear (neither increasing nor decreasing) for Toronto.**
 * **It's unclear given the most recent data that Toronto is on the path of declining infection (or on the path of inclining infection)**